anugrahk21/Project-Cerberus/README.md

 - ✅ **Quota exhaustion attacks** (3 prompts per 24-hour rolling window)
 - ✅ **IP-based abuse** (per-source tracking and blocking)
 - ✅ Repeated attacks from same source (via IP logging and rate limits)
+- ✅ **Negligence & Misuse**: Acts as a safety net for organizations that might otherwise **forget to implement** basic safety measures during rapid AI rollout.

 ### What This System DOES NOT Protect Against
 - ❌ **Model-level vulnerabilities**: If Gemini itself has a zero-day exploit, judges may not catch it